Check Out What Whales Are Doing With Nike - Benzinga

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Nike options trades today is 1090.33 with a total volume of 3,339.00.
+This data can help you track the liquidity and interest for Nike's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Nike's big money trades within a strike price range of $85.0 to $135.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Nike's whale activity within a strike price range from $80.0 to $160.0 in the last 30 days.

 Nike Option Volume And Open Interest Over Last 30 Days